Shahin2512/Ride-Service-Mini-Uber-/README.md

 # 🚖 Ride Service Backend – Mini Uber Clone

-A simplified ride-hailing backend system built with Flask that simulates the complete lifecycle of a ride, including driver allocation, pricing, and performance metrics.
+A simplified ride-service backend system built with Flask that simulates the complete lifecycle of a ride, including driver allocation, pricing, and performance metrics.
 This project demonstrates backend logic for ride creation, driver matching, dynamic fare computation, and monitoring.

 ---